Waking up in Dublin was a joy. A partially-cloudy sky provided enough sunlight to brighten the metropolis.

 Lewis loved his €28 portion of baked Cod, with roasted baby potatoes, mussels, samphire, and beurre blanc sauce.
 Every mouthful was lovely and flavorful.

-For dessert, we shared a €9 jar of Passionfruit Pannacotta, with shortbread sables and black cherry sorbet.
+For dessert, we shared a €9 jar of Passionfruit Pannacotta, with shortbread sables and Bing Cherry sorbet.
 It was perfectly jiggly—just as Lewis prefers—and quite tasty.

-It was a wonderful way to begin a night of music!
+Our splendid meal was a wonderful way to begin a night of music... and within the same building!
 You cannot do that in Manhattan because Lincoln Center's Philharmonic Concert Hall has overpriced "eateries" that serve microwaved frozen food that is mass-produced with low-quality ingredients.
 Despite being the most expensive city in the world, Manhattan's performing arts center has nothing of the caliber that we found in Dublin.

 It was a joy to dine inside the theatre and merely go upstairs for our concert.
 Such convenience!
 This is a civilized society.